emipa606/Fisto/README.md

 A: Yes, it is indeed save game compatible.

 Q: Can I suggest a feature?
 A: This mod was made as a learner mod for me for C# and is more or less a meme mod.
-I might add a feature you ask for but odds are I wont get round to it. this isn&apos;t because I don&apos;t want to this is because for the most part I don&apos;t know how too.
+I might add a feature you ask for but odds are I wont get round to it. this isn't because I don't want to this is because for the most part I don't know how too.

 Q: Why am I not getting the event?
 A: The random event is rare, about double as rare as thrumbo passing.
 If you are getting Impatient you can always force the event in Dev Mode.